The snowboard binding's plastic base can break during use, posing a risk that snowboarders can fall and suffer a serious injury.

 Remedy: Consumers should stop using the snowboard bindings immediately and return them to a Decathlon store for a gift certificate or reimbursement.
 Consumers will also receive a free pair of self-heating snow gloves.

 Consumer Contact: For more information, return the bindings to your local Decathlon store or call Decathlon at (800) 721-7780 between 8:30a.m. and 5 p.m.
-ET Monday through Friday, or visit Decathlon's Web site at www.decathlon-usa.com
+ET Monday through Friday, or visit Decathlon's Web site at www.decathlon-usa.com.

 Note: Individual Commissioners may have statements related to this topic.
 Please visit www.cpsc.gov/commissioners to search for statements related to this or other topics.

-The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury or death associated with the use of thousands of types of consumer products.
+The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury associated with the use of thousands of types of consumer products.
 Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
-CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of injuries associated with consumer products over the past 50 years.
+Since the CPSC was established more than 50 years ago, it has worked to ensure the safety of consumer products, which has contributed to a decline in injuries associated with these products.

 Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.